PortMidi/portmidi/portmidi/trunk/pm_linux/README_LINUX.txt

 ccmake .

 Type 'c' (configure) and then 'g' (generate).
-You may have to manually set JAVA_INCLUDE_PATH and JAVA_INCLUDE_PATH2 by typing 't' (toggle to advanced mode) and using the editor to change the fields.
-Normally, if JAVA_INCLUDE_PATH is something like /home/rbd/jdk1.6.0_16/include, then JAVA_INCLUDE_PATH2 is the same with an added "/linux", e.g.
+You may have to manually set JAVA_INCLUDE_PATH and JAVA_JVM_LIBRARY by typing 't' (toggle to advanced mode) and using the editor to change the fields.
+You can find possible values for JAVA_INCLUDE_PATH by typing "locate jni.h", and for JAVA_JVM_LIBRARY by typing locate libjvm".

-/home/rbd/jdk1.6.0_16/include/linux.
-Both are needed.
+You also need JAVA_INCLUDE_PATH2, but this will normally be set automatically after you set JAVA_INCLUDE_PATH and run "configure" (type "c" to ccmake).
+Normally, JAVA_INCLUDE_PATH2 is the linux subdirectory within JAVA_INCLUDE_PATH.

 Notice that the CMAKE_BUILD_TYPE can be Debug or Release.
 Stick with Release if you are not debugging.